 Different roofing materials come with varying price tags.
 For example, asphalt shingles are generally more affordable than slate or metal roofs.
 When selecting a material, consider factors such as durability, maintenance, and energy efficiency.

 Steeper roofs can be more challenging and dangerous to work on, leading to higher labor costs.
 Contractors may also require specialized equipment for steeper roofs, which can further increase the overall cost.

 Existing Roof Removal

 In most cases, the old roof must be removed before installing a new one.
-This process can be labor-intensive and adds to the overall cost, typically ranging from $20 to $30 per square foot in Columbia.
+This process can be labor-intensive and adds to the overall cost, typically ranging from $1 to $5 per square foot.